iroco-co/mailstorm/README.md

     -V, --version    Prints version information

 OPTIONS:
+        --fixed-pace <fixed-pace>        fixed pace : there is no random delay between messages.
+The delay is always pace-seconds
         --mail-dir <mail-dir>            directory where the mails are going to be read.
 Default to './mails' --pace-seconds <pace-seconds>    average pace of injection in second for pace maker (float).
 Default to 1s --prepare <prepare>              utility prepare command (boolean).
 It will use the CSV file to replace all the